-Table 2.3: Position #1: Length of Night and Day
+Table 2.3: Position $\#1$: Length of Night and Day

 Latitude Daylight Hours Nighttime Hours

 Equator

-45°N
+$45^{\circ}N$

 Arctic Circle

 Antarctic Circle

-18) The caption for Table 2.2 was "Equinox data".
-The word Equinox means "equal nights", as the length of the nighttime is the same as the daytime.
-While your numbers in Table 2.3 may not be exactly perfect, what do you conclude about the length of the nights and days for all latitudes on Earth in this experiment?
+Table 2.3 may not be exactly perfect, what do you conclude about the length of the nights and days for all latitudes on Earth in this experiment?
 Is this result consistent with the term Equinox?
-(3pts)
+(3 points)

 Experiment #2: Now we are going to re-orient the globe so that the (top) polar axis points exactly away from the Sun and repeat the process of Experiment #1.
-Near the North Pole, there is a black line on the globe that allows you to precisely orient the globe: just make sure the shadow of the wooden axis falls on this line segment.
-With this alignment, the Earth's axis should point exactly away from the Sun (you can spin the globe slightly for better alignment).
-Fill in the following two tables (4 pts):
+Fill in the following two tables (4 points):